antoine-germain/antoine-germain.github.io/content/papers.md

 ## Working Papers
 ### 4. [Consumer welfare beyond GDP](https://antoine-germain.github.io/assets/germain_beyondGDP.pdf)
-May 2025
+March 2026
 <details class="abstract">
   <summary> Abstract </summary>

-This paper builds axiomatically a measure of consumer welfare in a general consumption space where agents may differ in their preferences, endowments and prices.
-The axioms reflect the ethics of equality of opportunity: unequal budgets create welfare-relevant inequalities but heterogeneous preferences do not.
-When combined with an appropriate cross-economy robustness condition, these axioms single out a consumer welfare measure.
-Like aggregate consumption in national accounts, this measure sums up individual expenditure functions.
-Unlike national accounts, these functions are evaluated at a common price vector for all individuals.
-I show that standard measures of cost of living, standards of living, and purchasing power parity can be modified to reflect welfare as equality of opportunity without additional data.
+I construct welfare when consumers have heterogeneous preferences, unequal incomes, and face different prices.
+The theory builds on three standard axioms: collective welfare (i) is maximized at *Laissez-faire* when consumers have identical budgets, (ii) treats same-preference consumers anonymously, (iii) is separable across economies.
+I prove a new incompatibility between them whenever there is price dispersion.
+Then, possibilities are obtained when separability only applies across economies with identical aggregate resources.
+As standard, these possibilities include a sum of expenditure functions evaluated at a common price.
+The main novelty is that they also characterize the common price as an income-weighted harmonic mean of individual prices.
+I apply these results to the measurement of costs and standards of living.
+For international comparisons of real GDP, one must adopt modified PPP indices that can be made robust to preference heterogeneity without additional data.
+For growth and inflation measurement, one must adopt constant base prices reflecting all available years.
 </details>

 ### 3. Top x%, income inequality, and social welfare